tabler/tabler/pages/_docs/tables.md

 ---
 title: Tables
 menu: docs.tables
+description: Tables are a useful interface element that allows to visualise data and arrange it in a clear way.
+Thanks to that, users can browse a lot of information at once and a good table design will help you take care of its clarity.
 bootstrap-link: content/tables/
 ---

 ## Basic Table

-A basic Bootstrap table has a light padding and only horizontal dividers.
+The basic table design has light padding and the presented data is separated wih horizontal dividers.
+It helps provide users with all the necessary information, without overwheling them with visuals.

 The `.table` class adds basic styling to a table: